Metabolism Explained Simply

 Understand NEAT (Non-Exercise Activity Thermogenesis)

-NEAT encompasses all non-sport activities: walking, cleaning, typing, or fidgeting in your chair.
-It represents 15% to 30% of total expenditure and varies wildly between individuals.
-The difference in NEAT between two people can reach 2,000 kcal per day.
+NEAT includes all non-sport activities: walking, cleaning, typing, fidgeting in your chair.
+It accounts for 15 to 30% of total expenditure and varies enormously between individuals.
+The NEAT difference between two people can reach 2,000 kcal per day.

 3

-Voluntary physical exercise (sports, weightlifting, running) only represents 5% to 15% of total expenditure for most people.
-It's an important lever but often overestimated.
-One hour of jogging burns about 400-600 kcal—roughly the equivalent of a croissant and a hot chocolate.
+Voluntary exercise (sports, strength training, running) only accounts for 5 to 15% of total expenditure for most people.
+It's an important but often overestimated lever.
+An hour of jogging burns about 400-600 kcal, roughly equivalent to a croissant and a hot chocolate.

 4